smithy-lang/smithy-python/README.md

 to learn the basics and create a simple Smithy model.

 Once you have a service defined in Smithy, you will need to define what protocol it uses.
-Currently the only supported protocol is [restJson1](https://smithy.io/2.0/aws/protocols/aws-restjson1-protocol.html).
+Currently, the only supported protocol is [restJson1](https://smithy.io/2.0/aws/protocols/aws-restjson1-protocol.html).
 This is a protocol based on AWS services, but is broadly applicable to any service that uses rest bindings with a JSON body type.
-Simply add the protocol trait to your service shape and you'll be ready.
+Simply add the protocol trait to your service shape, and you'll be ready.

 The following is a basic example service model that echoes messages sent to it.
 To use this model to generate a client, save it to a file called `main.smithy`